ooni/ooni.org/content/post/cuba-referendum.md

 Their editor [shared the text](https://www.facebook.com/abel.invernal/posts/2466998813373922) that they believe motivated the blocking of their website, which criticizes Cuba’s National Assembly for ignoring survey results favourable to LGBTI rights and for not supporting equal marriage in the new constitution.

-[OONI Probe](https://ooni.torproject.org/install/)tests - which are designed to measure the blocking of websites - were run in Cuba, [confirming the blocking of tremendanota.com](https://explorer.ooni.io/measurement/20190224T232022Z_AS27725_nclI9vnyHOjiOJrq5ZilcmtRGjeVL15WlGMWDudAY6PVGCTs4j?input=http:%2F%2Fwww.tremendanota.com%2F).
+[OONI Probe](https://ooni.torproject.org/install/) tests - which are designed to measure the blocking of websites - were run in Cuba, [confirming the blocking of tremendanota.com](https://explorer.ooni.io/measurement/20190224T232022Z_AS27725_nclI9vnyHOjiOJrq5ZilcmtRGjeVL15WlGMWDudAY6PVGCTs4j?input=http:%2F%2Fwww.tremendanota.com%2F).
 But tremendanota.com is not the only independent media website blocked in Cuba.

 Through the analysis of recent [OONI measurements](https://explorer.ooni.io/country/CU), we found several other independent media websites blocked in Cuba as well on 24th February 2019, during the referendum.